LSIND/advanced-python3/README.md

 ## [Classes in Python: inheritance](https://github.com/LSIND/advanced-python3/tree/master/ClassesInheritance)
 > *Classes inheritance*

-Create a project which simulates shuffling of card deck (52 cards).
+Project with class hierarchy: reusing methods of base classes. *In Python it is not necessary to declare virtual methods if they

 Class Shape:
- - 3 fields: name of figure, area and perimiter
+ - 3 default fields: name of figure, area and perimiter
- - method `ComputePerim(self)` is *virtual-like* to be overrided in derived classes - is not necessary to declare
+ - method `ComputePerim(self)` is *virtual-like* to be overrided in derived classes
- - method `ComputeArea(self)` is *virtual-like* to be overrided in derived classes - is not necessary to declare
+ - method `ComputeArea(self)` is *virtual-like* to be overrided in derived classes
- - overrided `__str__(self)` method prints figure, and its calculated area and perimiter
+ - overrided `__str__(self)` method prints figure name and its calculated area and perimiter

  Class Circle:
 - inherits from Shape